nakiostudio/EasyPeasy/README.md

 ## Usage

 **EasyPeasy** is a set of position and dimension attributes that you can apply to your views.
+You can manage these from the  `easy` property available within all the UI classes that work with Auto Layout (view subclasses, layout guides, etc).

-For instance, to set a width of 200px to a view you would create an attribute of class `Width` with a constant value of `200`, then the attribute is applied to the view by using the custom *apply* operator `<-`.
+For instance, to set a width of 200px to a view you would create an attribute of class `Width` with a constant value of `200`, then the attribute is applied to the view by using the `easy.layout(_:)` method.

 ```swift
 myView.easy.layout(Width(200))